 NOTE: Decalcification of the temporal bones is not needed at this developmental stage of the cochlea.

-Remove the spiral ligament and the tectorial membrane with fine tip forceps to finally dissect the organ of Corti (Figure 2G).
+Remove the spiral ligament and the tectorial membrane with fine tip forceps to dissect the organ of Corti (Figure 2G).

 Remove all the small pieces of tissue and wash the tissue with HBSS.